Corrected earth dating and a Young Earth Model help explain:

 Before we examine a YE model it is essential to summarize standard dating methods.
 A discussion of the strengths and weaknesses of conventional radiometric dating (which yields billions of years for the age of the earth) is given at Dating the Earth.
 A few of the non-conventional dating 'clocks' (which invariably point to a young earth) are also discussed.
 The discussion below suggests that this huge discrepancy in dating arises in the refusal of OE science to recognise the biblical Flood as a single, catastrophic worldwide event in recent history, and in the OE assumption of 'uniformitarianism'.

 ACCELERATED NUCLEAR DECAY: Classical OE dating or radiometric dating is based upon the spontaneous breakdown or decay of atomic nuclei, where a radioactive parent atom decays to a stable daughter atom.
-The exponential decay rate equation is N(t) = N(0).exp [- K t] where K is the positive decay constant.
-The 'half-life' of the decaying quantity is simply ln(2)/K. The clash between OE dating (millions or billions of years) and YE dating (thousands of years) centres on the decay constant K. OE dating rests on the evolutionary concept of uniformitarianism and a constant decay rate for all time.
+The exponential decay rate equation is N(t) = N(0).exp [- K t ] where K is the (assumed) positive decay constant.
+The 'half-life' of the decaying quantity is simply ln(2)/K. The clash between OE dating (millions or billions of years) and YE dating (thousands of years) centres on the decay constant K. OE dating rests on the evolutionary concept of uniformitarianism and an assumed constant decay rate for all time.
 But this is not necessarily so.

 For example, the RATE project looked at nuclear-decay-generated helium (He) in microscopic zircons (ZrSiO4 crystals) and concluded: